South Carolina Gamecocks football under Steve Spurrier: 2007 season

-Hosting Louisiana-Lafayette for the season-opener, Chris Smelley and Tommy Beecher shared the quarterback position and led the Gamecocks to a fourteen-point victory, with two touchdowns from tailback Cory Boyd.
-On the road at No. 11 Georgia, scoring most of their points with Ryan Succop's field goals in Mitchell's return game, South Carolina sealed an upset with a late Jasper Brinkley interception.
-This victory by an unranked team over a highly ranked team would be one of the first of many which would come to characterize the nationwide "Year of the Upset".
+Hosting Louisiana-Lafayette, backup quarterbacks Chris Smelley and Tommy Beecher led the Gamecocks to a season-opening victory.
+At No. 11 Georgia, scoring most of their points with field goals after Mitchell's return, Spurrier's Gamecocks claimed their first victory over the Bulldogs.
+This upset would be one of the first of many of the nationwide "Year of the Upset".
 South Carolina entered the national rankings, at No. 17.
-Returning home, the Gamecocks defeated SC State by five touchdowns.
-South Carolina went back out on the road at No. 2 LSU, with another chance for the biggest victory in school history.
-In heavy rain, the Gamecocks endured their first loss, with both Mitchell and Smelley struggling and Boyd picking up only seventeen rushing yards.
-Brinkley, one of the best middle linebackers in the league, also suffered a season-ending injury in the loss, after which the Gamecocks' defense would never be the same.
-Smelley was named the new starting quarterback before a home contest against Mississippi State; he threw two touchdown passes to Kenny McKinley in a victory.
-Hosting No. 8 Kentucky, the Gamecocks secured their second big upset victory of the season, with Eric Norwood scoring two fumble return touchdowns, an NCAA record.
+In a home win over FCS team SC State, the Gamecocks extended a streak of not allowing touchdowns.
+In a stormy night at No. 2 LSU, the Gamecocks lost the line of scrimmage battle, a chance for the biggest win in program history, and their defense's best player in Jasper Brinkley.
+Spurrier's decision to name Smelley the new starting quarterback against Mississippi State appeared "genius", as the freshman led South Carolina to a home victory.
+Hosting No. 8 Kentucky, the Gamecocks secured their second big upset victory, with Norwood scoring two fumble return touchdowns, an NCAA record.
 It was only the sixth win over a top-ten team in program history.
-Next, Smelley led the Gamecocks to bowl-eligibility in a road win over North Carolina, throwing a career-high three touchdown passes.
-By this point, South Carolina was 6–1, ranked No. 6 in the country (their highest ranking since 1984), and in the thick of the SEC Eastern Division race.
-They had also won nine of their last ten games, dating back to last season.
+Smelley remained undefeated as a starter as he led the Gamecocks to bowl-eligibility in a road win over North Carolina.
+By this point, South Carolina was 6–1 and ranked No. 6 in the country (their highest ranking since 1984).